kitschpatrol/mdat/packages/mdat/readme.md

 #### Command: `mdat`

-Work with `mdat` placeholder comments in any Markdown file.
+Work with MDAT placeholder comments in any Markdown file.

 This section lists top-level commands for `mdat`.